romcal/romcal/docs/general-usage.md

 - `false` (Ascension is celebrated on Thursday by default).
 - Or if provided, defaults to the setting defined in the particular calendar you are fetching through romcal.

-### `outputOptionalMemorials`
+### `strictMode`

-- `true`: in the romcal output, also includes optional liturgical days and commemorations that could be celebrated on each day (in addition to the weekday).
-- `false`: romcal output strictly one liturgical day per date, according to the calendar definitions and the missal rules.
+- `true`: strictly output one liturgical day per date, according to the calendar definitions and the missal rules.
 So you will get exactly 365 liturgical days within a Gregorian scope (366 in leap years).
+- `false`: also outputs optional liturgical days and commemorations that could be celebrated on each day (in addition to the weekday).
+The more relevant liturgical day object is output first in the array.

 Default: `false`.